react-cosmos/react-cosmos/docs/roadmap/README.md

 ## Core

 - [ ] Decide what to do with [Lazy fixture importing](https://github.com/react-cosmos/react-cosmos/pull/1313).
 Salvage what you can and move on.
 No need to linger if the complexity required to achieve this is unreasonable.
-Document everything learn for future reference.
+Document everything learned for future reference.
 - [ ] Research: ES6 modules (React Cosmos with no bundler and no compiler).

 ## Plugins

 - [ ] Add support for server plugins.
-- [ ] Document plugin API.
+- [ ] Document plugin APIs.
 - [ ] Add guide for creating UI + server plugin.

 ## Quality of life